 Applicants for a Certificate of Advanced Graduate Studies in Applied Behavior Analysis must have completed a master's degree in psychology, education or a related discipline from a regionally-accredited institution with a B average or better.
 Master's degrees in other specialty areas will be considered on a case-by-case basis.

-Applicants for the Certificate of Advanced Graduate Studies in Organizational Development & Leadership will be eligible if they have completed a master's degree in any discipline from a regionally-accredited institution with a B average or better.
+Applicants for the Certificate of Advanced Graduate Studies in Organizational Development and Leadership will be eligible if they have completed a master's degree in any discipline from a regionally-accredited institution with a B average or better.

-Students currently enrolled in PCOM's MS in Organizational Development & Leadership degree programs may enroll in the CAGS program while completing the MS degree.
+Students currently enrolled in PCOM's MS in Organizational Development and Leadership degree programs may enroll in the CAGS program while completing the MS degree.

 Classes are held on weekday evenings and on some weekends, depending on the format for Cognitive Behavioral Therapy, Professional Counseling, and Organizational Development and Leadership.
 There is an online format for Applied Behavior Analysis.

 As an applicant to any of the PCOM Certificates of Advanced Graduate Studies program, you are responsible for ensuring that all admissions materials are completed accurately and submitted on time.